7room/aya/LOCALIZATION.md

 To create a translation, you need a reference file in the neutral language (English), from which the structure of the new file will be taken.
 The reference file must be copied from [Localizations](https://github.com/7room/aya/tree/master/Localizations) folder.

 To avoid different people working on the same language at the same time, first check whether your language is not already taken by someone else.
-So, if it's not listed under [Open Issues](https://github.com/7room/aya/issues):
+So, if it's not listed under [open issues](https://github.com/7room/aya/issues):

-Create a [new issue](https://github.com/7room/aya/issues/new) to let other people know you are working on a new translation.
+[Create a new issue](https://github.com/7room/aya/issues/new) to let other people know you are working on a new translation.
 Put language name and ID in the title, e.g. `Deutsch (de-DE)`.

 The translation process is to assign a new value to the `<value>` tag within the `<data>` tag.
 You should not change the value of the attribute `name`.